Can you be pregnant and still have your periods ?

-When women reach puberty, they begin to menstruate regularly.
-This will continue until menopause.
-The only time a woman does not menstruate is during pregnancy.
-However, many women do not suspect that they are pregnant because they continue to menstruate.
-So can you have your period and still be pregnant?
+When women reach puberty, they begin to menstruate on a regular basis.
+This continues until the menopause.
+The only time a woman doesn't have her periods is during pregnancy.
+Yet many women don't suspect they're pregnant, because they continue to menstruate.
+So, is it possible to have periods and still be pregnant?

-In mid and late pregnancy
+Mid and late pregnancy

 A rarer case: pregnancy denial

 Pregnancy denial occurs when a woman is pregnant without srealizing it.
 Denial of pregnancy can be partial or total.
 In the first case, a woman swill be aware of her pregnancy before lgiving birth.
 In the second, she becomes aware of the situation when she gives birth to her child.
 In both cases, it seems impossible for the woman to be pregnant, often because she's on the pill.
 Her body shows no symptoms: no nausea or fatigue, and she has her periods pregnant.
 It's also possible to experience pregnancy denial when you have irregular cycles, or even without contraception.
 Pregnancy denial can affect any woman in a situation where she has no idea that pregnancy is actually possible.